 This refers to the number of years it will take to pay off your mortgage loan in full while making your regular mortgage payments.
 25-year amortization schedules are the most common in Canada.
 Longer amortization periods (up to 30 years) are available if your down payment is 20% or more of the purchase price.

 Is a Crown corporation that administers the National Housing Act.
 They also sell mortgage loan insurance products.

 These are additional expenses incurred when buying a home.
 These costs can add up to anywhere from 1.5% to 4% of the purchase price of the property.
 Some of these costs include land transfer tax, legal fees, interest adjustment costs, property taxes, etc. Closing costs are usually payable at closing.

 A date on which ownership rights are transferred from a seller to the buyer and the buyer takes possession of the property.

 A mortgage that cannot be paid off (in part or in full) before the end of the term without incurring penalties.
 Usually, the lender allows some room for limited pre-payments, however, payments exceeding the allowed limit will result in prepayment charges.

-A new offer made in response to a previous offer by either the buyer or seller.
-For example, when a buyer makes an offer to the seller (vendor), the seller may make a counter offer, amending some of the terms of the original offer.
-A counter offer effectively rejects the original offer, and specifies a time limit for the other individual to either accept or reject it.
+This refers to a new offer made in response to a previous offer by either the buyer or seller.
+For example, when a buyer makes an offer to the seller (vendor), the seller may make a counteroffer, amending some of the terms of the original offer.
+A counteroffer effectively rejects the original offer and specifies a time limit for the other individual to either accept or reject it.

 Credit Report or Credit Score